ethereumpos/docs/source/includes/_orders.md

 Parameter | Required | Description
 --------- | ------- | -----------
-amount | true | Currency value of order in USD ($25.85) callback | false | Callback URL for your application for this order. ref_id | false | Order ID based on your website or application (optional) item_title | false | The item title to be shown to user (optional) item_description | false | The item description for user (optional) item_image | false | The item image to display to user (optional)
+amount | true | Currency value of order in USD ($25.85) callback | false | Callback URL or Ethereum Smart Contract address ref_id | false | Order ID based on your website or application (optional) item_title | false | The item title to be shown to user (optional) item_description | false | The item description for user (optional) item_image | false | The item image to display to user (optional)

+### Using Smart Contract for Callback

+Rather than using a HTTP callback, you can use an ethereum contract address and Ethereum POS will do the callback() function on your contract with order information.

 ## Get Order Information